WorkplaceX/Util/NuGet/Readme.md

 ![Unzip NuGet package](Doc/NuGetZip.png)

 ## Add and Build Package in Consuming Application
 In the consuming application add the (&ast;.nupkg) file and build it.
+MyContent folder is copied from package to solution.

 ![Consuming application with content folder from NuGet package in build output folder](Doc/BuildOutput.png)